aws-samples/aws-ipranges-api/README.md

 ## AWS-IPRanges-API

-[Serverless](https://aws.amazon.com/serverless/) web site based on [Amazon API Gateway](https://aws.amazon.com/api-gateway/) and [AWS Lambda](https://aws.amazon.com/lambda/) that outputs IP prefixes from AWS ip-ranges.json as web feeds for use by firewalls and other applications.
+[Serverless](https://aws.amazon.com/serverless/) web site that outputs IP prefixes from AWS ip-ranges.json as web feeds for use by firewalls and other applications.
 Also allows IP address lookup of corresponding Region, service and network border group.

 ## Description